Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade211-30.md

 **Upgrade to v13:**

-To update angular version from 12.0 to 13.0 by running the below update commands
+To update ANGULAR version from 12.0 to 13.0 by running the below update commands

     • ng update @angular/core@13 @angular/cli@13 –force